vuestorefront/vue-storefront/packages/core/docs/contributing/themes.md

 }
 ```

-Now you will have ability to overwrite default theme with your files, based on our default project.
+From now on you can overwrite the default theme with your own files.

-Default Nuxt theme is available in `/packages/core/nuxt-theme-module/theme/` folder.

-There you can find imports using ejs.
-That's why you should provide a config for '@vue-storefront/nuxt-theme' module.
-In your theme remember to use imports from libraries e.g:
+Default theme is available in `/packages/core/nuxt-theme-module/theme/` folder.
+In it, you will find imports using `ejs` syntax.
+This is the reason you should provide a config for `@vue-storefront/nuxt-theme` module.
+In your theme you should use them when importing integration-specific packages:

-`nuxt-theme-module/theme/pages/Product.vue`
+`// nuxt-theme-module/theme/pages/Product.vue`
 ```ts
 import { useProduct, useCart, productGetters, useReview, reviewGetters } from '<%= options.generate.replace.composables %>';
 ```
-`your-theme/theme/pages/Product.vue`
+`// your-theme/theme/pages/Product.vue`
 ```ts
 import { useProduct, useCart, productGetters, useReview, reviewGetters } from '@vue-storefront/commercetools';
 ```